code16/sharp/docs/guide/commands.md

 ## Commands for Show Page

-Show Page can only define instance commands (obviously); apart from that, the API is the same, and commands should be declared in the `buildShowConfig()` method.
+Show Page can only define instance commands (obviously); apart from that, the API is the same.

 It's a common pattern to reuse the same instance commands in an EntityList and in a Show Page.
 One small difference is that `reload()` action is treated as a `refresh()`.